 But cooking salmon skin-on leads to a few other problems that need to be dealt with.

-First off, if you aren't careful, you still get the leaky albumen problem with skin-on salmon filets.
+First off, if you aren't careful, you still get the leaky albumen problem with skin-on salmon fillets.
 Even worse is this guy:

 Yep, don't tell me that hasn't happened to you before.
 At its worst, the skin gets solidly fused to the skillet and you end up completely separating the meat from the skin as it cooks.
-This in itself is not a terrible thing if you don't plan on eating the skin anyway, and indeed, if you want a skinless filet, it's the best way to do it: cook the filet skin-on, the slide a thin spatula in between the skin and the flesh to separate them.
+This in itself is not a terrible thing if you don't plan on eating the skin anyway, and indeed, if you want a skinless fillet, it's the best way to do it: cook the fillet skin-on, then slide a thin spatula in between the skin and the flesh to separate them.